Final amended EHCP delayed — the platform drafts your chase pack | EHCP Clarity

 If you disagree with the content of the final amended EHCP, you have the right to appeal to the SEND Tribunal.
 The appeal must be registered within 2 months of the final EHCP or 1 month from your mediation certificate — whichever is later.
 Use the deadline calculator to check your dates.

-After an annual review, the LA must decide whether to maintain the EHCP as it is, amend it, or cease it.
+After an annual review, the local authority must decide whether to maintain the EHCP as it is, amend it, or cease it.
 If it decides not to amend, it must notify you.
 If you disagree with that decision, you can appeal to the SEND Tribunal in the same way as you would appeal the content of the EHCP.

 Can I request an urgent review if the situation has changed?